 Hazard Earthquakes Impact on Public Earthquakes affect those in the event area and, depending on the size and impact, can affect all of the surrounding areas and the state as a whole.
 An earthquake event anywhere in the state becomes a major news event covered by the media.

-Impact on Responder Fire and police, and emergency responders are called on to evacuate people from the area, close roads, attend to the injured, and direct traffic away from the impacted area and roads.
+Hazard Earthquakes Impact on Fire and police, and emergency responders are called on to evacuate people from the area, close roads, attend to the Responder injured, and direct traffic away from the impacted area and roads.
 For Presidential declared disasters, emergency response costs are significant reimbursement elements.
-Continuity of Operations COOPs are a requirement of the state and local governments.
-COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such earthquake events.
+Continuity of COOPs are a requirement of the state and local governments.
+COOPs provide the framework to ensure that state and local Operations agencies are able to continue performance of essential functions under a broad range of circumstances such earthquake events.
 Delivery of Services Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
 If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
 To date, there have been few or no earthquake incidents that have shut down state, county, or local governmental operations.
-Property, Facilities, and Infrastructure Earthquakes impact roads and bridges, schools, hospitals, directly or indirectly making access much more difficult.
-Detours and road closures also add to the cost of the event.
+Property, Facilities, Earthquakes impact roads and bridges, schools, hospitals, directly or indirectly making access much more difficult.
+Detours and Infrastructure and road closures also add to the cost of the event.
 Transportation, communications, and the general operation of governmental services may be disrupted by an incident.
 In predicted incidents, roads and bridges, would be the major infrastructure elements impacted.
-Impact on Environment Earthquakes impact the environment more so than other land disturbances.
-In summary, earthquake events may trigger landslides, mudslides, slope failure, dam failures and tsunamis.
-Impact on State Economy An earthquake would severely drain state, county, and local resources.
-Even if some costs can be recouped through federal grant reimbursements, there is a fiscal impact on the local government.
-Public Confidence in the State's Governance Governmental response, on all levels - state, county and local, requires direct actions that must be immediate and effective to maintain public confidence.
+Impact on Earthquakes impact the environment more so than other land disturbances.
+In summary, earthquake events may trigger Environment landslides, mudslides, slope failure, dam failures and tsunamis.
+Impact on State An earthquake would severely drain state, county, and local resources.
+Even if some costs can be recouped through federal Economy grant reimbursements, there is a fiscal impact on the local government.
+Public Confidence Governmental response, on all levels - state, county and local, requires direct actions that must be immediate and effective in the State's to maintain public confidence.
+Governance

-Table 9-5 Consequence Analysis - Floods
+Table 10.0-7 Consequence Analysis - Extreme Temperatures